1st Battalion, 24th Marines: History

 In October 1938, Detroit became the home of a second company of Marines, Company "D" of the 8th Reserve Battalion.
 Shortly thereafter, in November 1940, the 8th Reserve Battalion was mobilized as an individual active duty battalion before being integrated into the First Marine Brigade in January 1941.
 As part of the First Marine Brigade, the battalion fought valiantly in World War II in the South Pacific.

-During the Battle of Iwo Jima in February 1945, 1st Battalion suffered heavy casualties, but Lieutenant colonel Austin R. Brunelli quickly reorganized the unit and led it to the victory.
+During the Battle of Iwo Jima in February 1945, 1st Battalion suffered heavy casualties, but Lieutenant Colonel Austin R. Brunelli quickly reorganized the unit and led it to victory.

 In August 1946, the battalion was formed into the 17th Infantry Battalion.
 Four years later, the reservists of the 1st Battalion were mobilized and reported to Camp Pendleton, California, where many joined the units of the 1st Marine Division in Korea in the fall and winter of 1950.

 In July 1962, the Marines became Headquarters & Service Company of the 1st Battalion, 24th Marine Regiment when the 4th Marine Division was reactivated.
 1/24 was mobilized for nine months in support of Operation Desert Shield in December 1990 for the first time since 1954.
 The unit was sent to Okinawa and the Philippines where they were the first USMC battalion qualified as “Special Operations Ready” and then assisted in rescue operations associated with the eruption of Mount Pinatubo.